distributed-system-analysis/pbench/docs/API/V1/list.md

 ### Key namespace summary

 When the `keysummary` query parameter is `true` (e.g., either `?keysummary` or `?keysummary=true`), instead of reporting a list of datasets and metadata for each dataset, report a hierarchical representation of the aggregate metadata namespace across all selected datasets.
 This returns much less data and is not subject to pagination.

 "Leaf" nodes in the metadata tree are represented by `null` values while any key with children will be represented as a nested JSON object showing those child keys.
-That is, the example below shows that the selected datasets include keys like `dataset.access`, `dataset.metalog.controller.hostname`.
+From the example output below a client can identify many key paths including `dataset.access` and `dataset.metalog.controller.hostname`.

-Any of the partial or complete key paths represented here are valid targets for metadata queries.
+Any of the partial or complete key paths represented in the output document are valid targets for metadata queries: for example `dataset.metalog.pbench.script` is a "leaf" node, but `GET /api/v1/datasets?metadata=dataset.metalog.pbench` will return a JSON document with the keys `config`, `date`, `hostname_f`, `hostname_ip`, `hostname_s`, `iterations`, `name`, `rpm-version`, `script`, and `tar-ball-creation-timestamp`.
-Since filters (e.g., `GET /api/v1/datasets?filter=xxx`) are always *string* comparisons, it's best to match leaf node values.

 ```json
 {